 - Water - as needed

 - Soak sago in water for 15 to 20 minutes.
-Soaking time depends on the sago varierty.
+Soaking time depends on the sago variety.
 Then wash the sago well in running water and drain the water.
-In a saucepan , take the drainded sago and add water till it immersed level.
+In a saucepan, take the drained sago and add water till it immersed level.
 Cook in low flame until sago becomes transparent.

 - Add the boiled milk now to the cooked sago and mix well.
 Simmer for 5 minutes until the milk thickens.
-Keep in low flame in order to avoid curdling.
+Keep in low flame to avoid curdling.

 - Add cardamom powder and give a quick stir.
 Then add sugar and mix well till it dissolves.

 - Cook for five more minutes until the sago is blended well with milk.
 Switch off the flame once done.
 Finally, garnish with ghee fried nuts if you prefer.

 Here is the video of how to make sabudana kheer for babies, toddlers and kids

 - Simmer and cook until the kheer gets thickens to avoid milk from curdling.

 - Soaking time purely depends on the sago variety used.